 SYDNEY JANZEN is an Associate at Edelson PC, where her practice focuses on consumer protection and privacy-related class actions.
 Sydney has litigated dozens of lawsuits in federal and state courts on behalf of consumers and employees who have had their privacy rights violated, have been defrauded, or have otherwise been harmed.
-She has experience bringing claims and achieving class-wide settlements under the Telephone Consumer Protection Act (“TCPA”), Fair Labor Standards Act (“FLSA”), various other consumer protection and consumer privacy laws, and has been appointed a Special Assistant State’s Attorney in a case against Facebook for violations of the Illinois Consumer Fraud Act (“ICFA”) related to the Cambridge Analytica scandal.
+She has experience bringing claims and achieving class-wide settlements under the Telephone Consumer Protection Act (“TCPA”), Fair Labor Standards Act (“FLSA”), and various other consumer protection and consumer privacy laws.

-> Over the last few years, Sydney has litigated consumer fraud cases against a variety of industries, including consumer lenders, solar energy marketers, for-profit universities, consumer electronics manufacturers and distributors, music streaming services, computer software producers, and mobile app developers.
+Over the last few years, Sydney has litigated consumer fraud cases against a variety of industries, including consumer lenders, solar energy marketers, for-profit universities, consumer electronics manufacturers and distributors, music streaming services, computer software producers, and mobile app developers.

 Sydney also has experience litigating employment class actions involving misclassification of overtime claims, including reaching a collective settlement against a cellular tower company in which individual class members were eligible for up to tens of thousands of dollars in relief.

 Recently, Sydney was named Class Counsel in a first-of-its-kind class action brought against one of the most prominent youth volleyball clubs in the country for concealing and failing to disclose to patrons the club owner’s alleged history of sexually abusing teenage girls who he coached.
 The case has been called “a ‘blueprint’ for sex abuse cases against caregivers.”
 (Bloomberg, January 2019.)